searchintelligence/sidt/README.md

         "score": info["score"]
     })

-# Collect every review for each site
+# Collect all reviews for each site

 output = []
 for site in sites: